janhavigupta123/SudokuGame/README.md

 # SudokuGame
-this is a sudoku game
+This is a Simple sudoku game.